klange/toaruos/README.md

         Latest version: http://www.cl.cam.ac.uk/~mgk25/ucs/wcwidth.c

-* The code to perform a Gaussian blur on a graphics context (part of `userspace/lib/graphics.c`) comes from sample code for Cairo and carries the following license:
+* The code to perform a Gaussian blur on a graphics context (part of `userspace/lib/graphics.c`) comes from sample code for Cairo and carries the following license, which is forward compatible with the NCSA license:

         Copyright © 2008 Kristian Høgsberg
         Copyright © 2009 Chris Wilson